alexpotter1/Weight-Tracker/Design/Design Progression.md

 * Weight entry window now has custom date input
 * New validation screen on the weight goal input (presents error if user doesn't type a decimal value)
 * Weight goal input is split into two boxes (prevents errors with input)
-* Graph labels instead of crowded data points on axes

 ##### Edit/Delete All button
 This was added at the client's request.